Go to content

 Do foreign nationals receive refunds of their contributions from the fund?

-No refunds are authorised to US nationals and citizens of countries in the European Economic Area (EEA).
+No refunds are authorised to US, UK and Canadian nationals or citizens of countries in the European Economic Area (EEA).
 These countries are:

 Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Portugal, Poland, Romania, Slovakia, Slovenia, Spain, Sweden and the UK, USA, as well as Switzerland.